 In what follows, we construct a fully discrete scheme for \eqref{eq:contSPDE}, based on our semi-discrete scheme~\eqref{SDE_formulation}.
 Let $\Delta t$ denote the time step and let $G_n$ denote independent draws of a normalized Gaussian variable.
 Let $\tilde{M}$ be the diagonal matrix with entries $e(x_i)$ and $A$ the matrix defined in~\eqref{eq:matrixA}.
 We consider the scheme given by

 which may also be written as the two-step splitting scheme

 It is immediate to see from~\eqref{eq:fully-discrete-stepping} that, by construction, the scheme preserves nonnegativity.
-Because we construct a triangulation that is weakly acute, so that our mass-lumped finite element method has this property in the deterministic setting, $U_{n+1}$ is nonnegative as soon as~$U_{n+1/2}$ is.

-On the other hand, because the exponential prefactor is the exponential of diagonal matrices, whereby it is a diagonal matrix with positive entries, $U_{n+1/2}$ and $U_{n}$ share the same sign.
-Combining the two steps, we obtain preservation of nonnegativity, irrespectively of the choice of the time step~$\Delta t$.
+Because we are using a triangulation that is weakly acute, so that our mass-lumped finite element method has this property in the deterministic setting, $U_{n+1}$ is nonnegative as soon as~$U_{n+1/2}$ is.
+On the other hand, because the exponential prefactor in \eqref{eq:fully-discrete-stepping}$_1$ is the exponential of a diagonal matrix, whereby it is a diagonal matrix with positive entries, $U_{n+1/2}$ and $U_{n}$ share the same sign.
+Combining the two steps, we obtain preservation of nonnegativity, irrespective of the choice of the time step~$\Delta t$.

 Formally, the time-stepping scheme defined by \eqref{eq:fully-discrete}, or~\eqref{eq:fully-discrete-stepping}, is an exponential form of the Euler--Milstein scheme.
 Given our focus on nonnegativity-preservation, using such an exponential form is a classical idea.
 It is for instance very close to the integrator employed in the recent work~\cite{brehier2023analysis}, as a local-in-time linearization followed by a spatial finite difference discretization.